trothr/blog/Richard/2020/20200302-business-trip.md

 She left a gown on a hanger in the bathroom.
 The hotel mailed it to us.

 I walked the treadmill.
 Praise God!
 Was afraid I was late, but then saw that I had a solid two hours.
-Also checked some work email.
+So I also checked some work email.
 (It had to be done.)
 Then suddenly my extra time was gone!
 Ouch.
 Now having to rush.

 I miss her so much.
 Going home now.
 But why?
 She's not there.